 The most well known of attractions in Vedado is the Malecon – the five-mile-long esplanade that hugs the coast of Havana.
 Havana’s Malecon is the prime hangout spot, especially at sunset when the views are glorious.
 Stay in Vedado if you’re planning on spending time at the Factoria de Arte Cubano (F.A.C.), one of the most happening places in Havana.
 La Rampa or Calle 23 is the main place in Vedado for hotels, shops and nightlife.
 It’s also where you’ll find Coppelia – Havana’s most famous ice cream vendor.

 Vedado is where you’ll find the legendary Hotel Nacional – where Hemingway, Sinatra and Winston Churchill have stayed amongst other famous folks.
-You can book a room at the National Hotel here or simply head there for your favourite Cuban Cocktails on the lawn.
+Head there for your favourite Cuban Cocktails on the lawn.

 And of course – there are some great casa particulares here in Vedado.